Emmatassone/power-spectrum-classification/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To pick a trading strategy and backtest run the following.
+To classificate a new source or observation, the observation file (.asc) should be placed in To_classify folder.

 ### Prerequisites